Argusxiii13/NRCPNet/README.md

 ## Make sure to have Visual Studio Code
+0. Make sure to install Xampp with 8.2.12 / PHP 8.2.12, Latest Node JS, and Latest Composer.

 1. First Create a Empty Folder, then access that directory before you create the clone.